ritulsingh/Python/README.md

 # Python
-This repository is all about the solution to different types of programming questions in **Python Language** and.
+This repository is all about the solution to different types of programming questions in **Python Language**.